stormytuna/SellFromTerminal/README.md

 Sell From Terminal adds a few commands that let you sell scrap directly from your ship.

+You must be landed at The Company Building to use these commands.

 - `sell all` will sell all the scrap on your ship

 - `sell <amount>`, where `amount` is any positive integer, will attempt to sell enough scrap to perfectly match that amount